LONDONDERRY — For generations, people have been invited to come home to Londonderry.

 That includes those who moved away, or even the stalwart resident born and raised in the area who still call the rustic, historic community home.

-This year is no exception as Londonderry hosts its 120th annual Old Home Day celebration, running Aug.
-14-18.
+This year is no exception as Londonderry honors its rich history and traditions and hosts its 120th annual Old Home Day celebration, running August 14-18.

 This year's theme, thanks to fourth-graders in Kelly Murphy's class at South Elementary School, is "300 Years of Family and Friends," a nod to this year's 300th celebration of the original Nutfield settlement.

 Old Home Day is always held the third Saturday of August and many towns still honor the tradition with a one-day event.
 Londonderry kicks off its multi-day schedule this year on Wednesday, Aug.
 14, with the annual senior citizen barbecue event and concert.